Corcoleison/ImpostorPropio/README.md

 # Impostor Videogame

-Videgame for the subject "Software Engineering Processes"
+Videogame for the subject "Software Engineering Processes"